EDUCATION & SPECIAL LICENSE(S)/CERTIFICATIONS:

 Three consecutive years as a Police Sergeant with the Overland Park Police Department.
 (Breaks in service of no more than ninety days shall be considered de minimis and shall not be considered in calculating the consecutive years.)

-* Note: Any officer who was classified as a Police Captain with OPPD before 01/01/2021 must meet the Education & Special License/Certifications requirements as described in the 2020 job description and is exempt from any new Education & Special License/Certifications requirements that were implemented with this 2021 job description.
+* Note: Any officer who was classified as a Police Captain with OPPD before 01/01/2021 must meet the Education & Special License/Certifications requirements as described in the 2020 job description and is exempt from any Education & Special License/Certifications requirements in this position description.

 SKILLS: